Bira/octopus-carnival/projects.md

 of thematically-linked articles.
 This page will collect and list this projects, for ease of reference.

-Octopus Carnival has _three_ ongoing projects at the moment:
+Octopus Carnival has _four_ ongoing projects at the moment:

 - [GURPS Dragon's Dogma][1]: A complete adaptation of the eponymous video game into a GURPS setting appropriate for Dungeon Fantasy campaigns.